-From a graffiti artist in the favelas of Brazil raising awareness about domestic violence, to a choreographer in India using dance to rehabilitate survivors of human trafficking, Little Stones profiles four women, each of whom are contributing a stone to the mosaic of the women’s movement through their art.
-The 90-minute Little Stones documentary, directed by EMMY® Award-winning filmmaker and PBS producer Sophia Kruz and filmed by award- winning cinematographer Meena Singh demonstrates the world is full of little stones waiting to be discovered.
+Little Stones is an award-winning documentary that unites the personal narratives of four women around the world using art to create positive change in their communities.
+From a graffiti artist speaking out against domestic violence in the favelas of Brazil to a dancer rehabilitating sex-trafficking survivors in India, each of these women is contributing a stone to the mosaic of the women's movement through their art.
+These four artists show that the world is full of little stones waiting to be discovered.

 DIRECTOR & PRODUCER

 CINEMATOGRAPHER & CO-PRODUCER

 Meena can be seen in-action on Starz docu-series The Chair produced by Chris Moore (Good Will Hunting, American Pie).
 The show followed the filmmakers during the production of feature film HOLLIDAYSBURG, for which Meena was the Director of Photography.
 Meena studied cinematography at Columbia College Chicago and shot her first two feature films before the age of 21.
 Following her early success, she relocated to Los Angeles to attend the prestigious American Film Institute.
 Her work has received numerous awards and critical acclaim, and has screened at film festivals around the world.
 Meena is a member of the International Cinematographer’s Guild.
 She is a founding member of Driftseed.

 Karoliina Tuovinen was born in Finland, raised in Columbus, Ohio, and is currently a Los Angeles-based editor.
 Since completing her MFA at the American Film Institute Conservatory, she has edited numerous narrative and documentary features and shorts.
 Karoliina recently edited WOODY ALLEN: A DOCUMENTARY, a biography of the legendary filmmaker.
 It screened at the Cannes International Film Festival and internationally on television and in theaters.
 Her most recent narrative work can be seen in the soon-to-be released indie romance, HOME, JAMES.
 Her other feature work includes the documentary, I AM COMIC, a humorous look at the lives of stand-up comedians.